vmware-tanzu/tanzu-dev-portal/README.md

 ### Software Installation Prerequisites

 * **Install Hugo** — The VMware Tanzu Developer Center uses [Hugo](https://gohugo.io/) to build the site from Markdown files.
 You'll need to [get Hugo](https://gohugo.io/getting-started/installing/) if you want to build and run the site locally.
 Make sure you install the extended version with built in SCSS/SASS support.
-This site pins hugo to a specific version (currently 0.82.0) to build so if you're using a different version, your experience may vary.
-To install this version, see the [gohugo GitHub releases page for 0.82.0](https://github.com/gohugoio/hugo/releases/tag/v0.82.0).
+This site pins hugo to a specific version (currently **0.82.0**) to build so if you're using a different version, your experience may vary.
+To install this version:

-     ```sh
-     brew install hugo
-     ```
+   - Download the correct binary for your OS from [gohugo GitHub releases page for 0.82.0](https://github.com/gohugoio/hugo/releases/tag/v0.82.0).
+   - Move the `hugo` binary to an appropriate location and/or add it to your `PATH`.

 * **Install NPM** — Hugo uses NPM to manage its local packages.
 If you don’t already have it installed, you’ll need it to move further.